JayNewstrom/JsonDelight/README.md

 How is it different from other json libraries?
 ----------------------------------------------
 - Strictly enforced immutable types
-- 100% Generated code rather than using reflection
+- Generated code for models, serializers and deserializers, no reflection when creating models.
-- Fully proguard ready
+- Fully proguard ready (models, serializers and deserializers can all be obfuscated, and removed by proguard if unused.)

 How does it work?
 -----------------